chainguard-dev/platform-examples/image-copy-ecr/README.md

 terraform apply
 ```

-This will prompt for a group ID and destination repo, and show you the resources it will create.

 When the resources are created, any images that are pushed to your group will be mirrored to the ECR repository.

 The Lambda function has minimal permissions: it's only allowed to push images to the destination repo and its sub-repos.